abilandz/PH8124/Lecture_5/Lecture_5.md

 ### 3. Code blocks and brace expansion: **{ ... }** <a name="code_blocks_and_brace_expansion"></a>

-Clearly, the file descriptors are an extremely nice feature, but they would be even nicer if we would be able to use them to handle the output streams of multiple commands in one go, instead of redirecting the output stream of each command separately.
-This is possible in **Bash** by using the _code blocks_.
+The file descriptors are an extremely nice feature.
+Still, they would be even nicer if we could use them to handle the output streams of multiple commands in one go instead of redirecting the output stream of each command separately.
+This can be achieved in **Bash** by using the _code blocks_.

-The code block in **Bash** is basically any sequence of commands within curly braces ```{ ... }```.
+The code block in **Bash** is any sequence of commands within curly braces ```{ ... }```.

 Before presenting the concrete use cases, we first summarize the general facts about code blocks:

 1. ```{ ... }``` inherits the environment and can modify it globally;
 2. ```{ ... }``` has its own ```1>``` and ```2>``` streaming facilities;
 3. ```{ ... }``` does not launch a separate process.
-Therefore, the rest of a script or a function needs to wait for all commands in the code block to finish.
+Therefore, the rest of a script or function must wait for all commands in the code block to finish.

 Consider the following code snippet:
 ```bash